 Political science majors are funded to participate in summer public service internships.
 Recent placements include:

-- Mamadi Jallow spent a summer working on immigration cases and events for Congressman José E. Serrano (15th District, New York).
-A highlight was inviting children from this predominantly Hispanic and Black district to meet Joe Acaba, the first Puerto Rican American astronaut in space.
+- Mamadi Jallow spent a summer working on immigration cases and events for former Congressman José E. Serrano (15th District, New York).
+A highlight was inviting children from this predominantly Hispanic and Black district to meet Joe Acaba, the first astronaut of Puerto Rican heritage in space.

 - Sneha Darbha interned with the New York State Health Foundation, researching ways grantees in six New York City neighborhoods could scale up their work into advocacy—and learning techniques in capacity-building mechanisms and how to create community-based, resident-led decision-making processes.